Mayarinn/Storyboards/README.md

 2. Do not commit the `project.xcodeproj` and `.DS_Store`
 3. Change the email

-    1. `git config --show-scope --get-user.email`
+    1. `git config --show-scope --get user.email`

     -- shows the current **LOCAL** email; use inside the working directory